jameslawler/notes/docs/portuguese-language/verbs/conhecer.md

 1. Com quem você se encontrou ontem?
 Who did you meet with yesterday?
 2. Como você conheceu o seu melhor amigo?
 How did you meet your best friend?
-3. Sobre quais assuntos você mais quer aprender?
-Which subjects do you want to learn more about?
+3. Que assuntos novos você quer aprender?
+Which new subjects do you want to learn?